 Rollover.
 A rollover from another account can be made to a designated Roth account in the same plan.
 For additional information on these in-plan Roth rollovers, see Notice 2010-84, 2010-51 I.R.B.
 872, available at IRS.gov/irb/2010-51 IRB/ar11.html; and Notice 2013-74, 2013-52 I.R.B.
 819, available at IRS.gov/pub/irs-irbs/irb13-52 IRB.
 A distribution from a designated Roth account can only be rolled over to another designated Roth account or a Roth IRA.
 Rollover amounts don't apply toward the annual deferral limit.

 Reporting Requirements

-You must report a contribution to a Roth account on Form W-2 and a distribution from a Roth account on Form 1099-R. See the Form W-2 and Form 1099-R instructions for detailed information.
+You must report a designated Roth contribution on Form W-2.
+See the Form W-2 instructions for detailed information.